Eugénia Miskolczy Meller

-Eugénia Miskolczy Meller (Mellerné Miskolczy Eugénia; 14 January 1872 – 1944/1945) was one of the most active feminists and women's rights activists in Hungary from the turn of the century to the interwar period.
+Eugénia Miskolczy Meller (Mellerné Miskolczy Eugénia; 14 January 1872 – 1944/1945) was one of the most active feminists and women's rights activists in Hungary from the turn of the century through the interwar period.
 One of the founding members of the Feminist Association, she served as a leader for many of the organizations committees and events, arguing for gender equality, as well as women's suffrage.
 A pacifist, Meller worked with the Women's International League for Peace and Freedom (WILPF) arguing for disarmament and urging the passage of international laws codifying citizenship regulations to protect women.
 Though she had converted to Lutheranism, she was arrested when the Nazis invaded Hungary in 1944 and disappeared.
 In 1946, she was posthumously honored for her humanitarian works.

 Early life

 Eugénia Miskolczy was born on 14 January 1872 in Budapest, Austria-Hungary to the Hungarian-Jewish family of Laura (née Weisz or Weiss) and Adolf Miskolczy.
 She was the only surviving child of the family, as her older brother József, aged six, died in 1876; her sister Irén, aged five, died in 1879; and her sister Laura, aged four, died in 1883.
 Her father was a craftsman originally from Hódmezővásárhely and her mother was originally from Buda.
 After being privately educated in music and languages, Miskolczy married Artúr Meller, an inspector at the National Bank of Hungary in 1896.
 The couple had four children: Vilmos, Laura, Erzsébet and Rózsa.